droberts-ada/css-profiling-blog-post/post.md

 I also needed a consistent experiment to run, so that my trials would be as controlled as possible.
 Otherwise it could be random chance that made performance better or worse, rather than some "improvement" I had made.
 This means I needed a repeatable starting state, and a repeatable set of inputs to test.

 To get a starting state, I played the game to about midway through, then used the Chrome console and `JSON.stringify()` to get a representation of the game's state.
-Copy-paste it into a call to `JSON.parse()` in the constructor for the top-level component and I was good to go.
+I copied and pasted that into a call to `JSON.parse()` in the constructor for the top-level component and I was good to go.

 For the experiment, I needed to be able to provide a "random" but repeatable set of mouse movements, a random walk across the game board.
 Unfortunately vanilla JavaScript doesn't allow you to seed the random number generator, but there exists a library called [seedrandom](https://github.com/davidbau/seedrandom) that allows you to do exactly that.
 Here's the random walk function I came up with: